 You will need to modify the files server.c and ticker_prot.x to complete this coursework.
-You should not modify the TICKER_PROC procedure, as it is used by the ticker-client program.
+You may not modify the files minirpc.c or minirpc.h.
+You may not modify the TICKER_PROC procedure in server.c, as it is used by the ticker-client program.
 Instead, you will probably want to add at least one procedure to the TICKER_PROG RPC interface, for ticker servers to use when contacting each other.
 You can do this by adding appropriate structures to the ticker_prot.x protocol definition file.
-For instance, you might add something along the lines of the green text here:
+For instance, you might add something along the lines of the bold text below: